nunoalves/nunoalves.github.io/content/posts/pm2-image-extraction-part-2.md

 categories = ["PM2 Reverse Engineering"]
 +++

 So!
 This is it.
 After slacking off for a while, I think I’m ready to reverse engineer the Premier Manager 2 (PM2) image compression format for the background (`.gnd`) files.
 A year or so ago, I worked on the `.vga` files, so now it’s time to try decoding the `.gnd` files.
 I haven’t touched this in a while, so I’m not sure how far I got last time.
-Honestly figuring these type of thigns is lot more fun that playing the game.
 Without further ado, let’s start!

 Judging by the filenames, the `.gnd` files are background images.
 The easiest way to begin is to find a way to reliably display a specific image in the game, inspect the file for patterns, and then modify it byte by byte to see the effects.